CHI

 Tre Jones

-Jones produces at an above average rate for a 27-minute workload.
+Jones produces at an elite rate for a 27-minute workload.

 Every stat, every credit, every cost — per game average